phaserjs/phaser/README.md

 * Phaser.Cache.addImage will now check the key given, and if `__default` or `__missing` it will update the new consts `Phaser.Cache.DEFAULT` and `Phaser.Cache.MISSING` accordingly, allowing you to replace the default or missing image textures used by Phaser.
 * Phaser.Cache.getPixiTexture has now been removed, as the Pixi Cache isn't used internally anywhere any longer.
 * Phaser.Cache.getPixiBaseTexture has now been removed, as the Pixi Cache isn't used internally anywhere any longer.
+* The second argument to Phaser.Cache.removeImage has been renamed from `removeFromPixi` to `destroyBaseTexture`, as that is fundamentally what the argument always did.
+* AnimationManager.refreshFrame has been removed as it never actually did anything internally.

 ### Bug Fixes